ACSN 2026 Annual Conference July 20 - 22, 2026 | Durham, NC

 His work has been featured in the Harvard Business Review, The Wall Street Journal, and Fast Company, and his instructional videos are among the most viewed on YouTube for job seekers.
 He holds an MBA from Duke University and a chemical engineering degree from Case Western Reserve University, and lives in Durham, North Carolina.

-Make Work Human: Building Individual and Team Capacity in the Future of Work
+Pre-Conference Make Work Human: Building Individual and Team Capacity in the Future of Work Allison McWilliams Monday, July 20th 10:00 am - 12:00 pm

-Tired of feeling disconnected in a high-tec
+Tired of feeling disconnected in a high-tech world?

 Join this interactive pre-conference workshop and discover the tools, strategies, and competitive advantage for making work more human in today's high-tech driven world.
 You will gain 4 key strategies for effective team leadership and intentional individual personal and professional growth; a deeper understanding of why they are the most important skills for lifelong success, no matter your role or organization; and an individual action plan and toolkit to take back and implement.